claytonwramsey/www/content/recipes/bens-pumpkin-cookies/index.md

 </figure>

 A really nice recipe for soft, tasty pumpkin cookies.
-I adapted it from one I found on [Ben Overmyers website](https://www.benovermyer.com/recipe/pumpkin-cookies/) with a few modifications.
+I adapted it from one I found on [Ben Overmyer's website](https://www.benovermyer.com/recipe/pumpkin-cookies/) with a few modifications.